European project ISLANDER

 - Third step replication in other EU islands by means of the cooperation with the European Islands initiatives

 As project partner, SEZ is responsible for communication, dissemination and exploitation of the project results.
-SEZ will also support Borkum’s decarbonisation plan and the transition towards a carbon-free energy system.
+SEZ will also support Borkum’s decarbonisation plan and the transition towards a carbon-free energy system through the creation of a Renewable Energy Community.

-Further partners are: IDENER Research & Development, Steinbeis-Europa-Zentrum, Nordseeheilbad Borkum GmbH, ZIGOR Research and Development AIE, CEGASA Energia S.L.U., BCM Energy, Katholieke Universiteit Leuven, The European Marine Energy Centre Limited, Diktyo Aeiforikon Nison Toy Aigaiou AE, Regionalna Energetska Agencija Kvarner
+Further partners are: IDENER Research & Development, Steinbeis-Europa-Zentrum, Nordseeheilbad Borkum GmbH, ZIGOR Research and Development AIE, CEGASA Energia S.L.U., Planète OUI, Katholieke Universiteit Leuven, the European Marine Energy Centre (EMEC), the Network of Sustainable Greek Islands (DAFNI) and Regionalna Energetska Agencija Kvarner.

 Project duration: 09/2020 – 08/2024